WordPress Optimizer: Site Booster Module

 Available WordPress Optimizer options include:

-Disable Heartbeat
+Heartbeat Settings

 The Heartbeat API provides a communication protocol using AJAX calls between the browser and the server.
 Each pulse (heartbeat) utilizes website's CPU, and this can be troublesome for people on shared hosting with limited CPU quota.